 C. COMMUNITY OUTREACH

-The Flagler County Sheriff's Office will, if necessary, engage in Steering Committee meetings to assess the immigration enforcement activities conducted by the participating FCSO personnel, and to ensure compliance with the terms of this MOA.
+The FCSO will, if necessary, engage in Steering Committee meetings to assess the immigration enforcement activities conducted by the participating FCSO personnel, and to ensure compliance with the terms of this MOA.

 D. RELEASE OF INFORMATION TO THIRD PARTIES